SamuelKhoo2003/Valtor-Rover-Code-2023/README.md

 ## Project Report

-For a detailed overview of the project, including design decisions, implementation details, and results, please refer to the [full project report(Valtor%20-%20Samuel%20Khoo-compressed.pdf) available in this repository.
+For a detailed overview of the project, including design decisions, implementation details, and results, please refer to the `Valtor - Samuel Khoo-compressed.pdf` available in this repository.

 ---